X-Financial-Technologies/usdx-v2/README.md

 ## VS Code

 CTRL+Click in Vs Code may not work due to usage of relative and absolute import paths.

+##
+XFT <> Ondo